 Call for action

-Obama has said that Afghanistan is the central front in the so-called “war on terror,” and he is expected to call for more US action to rout the Taliban and al-Qaeda.
+The senator has said that Afghanistan is the central front in the so-called “war on terror,” and he is expected to call for more US action to rout the Taliban and al-Qaeda.

-John McCain, Obama’s Republican rival, has criticised the Democratic nominee’s lack of experience in the region and on Saturday he mocked his current trip.
+John McCain, Obama’s Republican rival, has criticised, the Democratic nominee’s lack of experience in the region and on Saturday he mocked his current trip.

 “Senator Obama announced his strategy for Afghanistan and Iraq before departing on a fact-finding mission that will include visits to both those countries,” he said in a radio address.